pumpost/noob-survivors/README.md

 # noob-survivors

-javascript game created with phaser
+javascript game created by phaser

 try for fun!!